freephile/qb.orig/docs/index.md

 2. Make sure the mail system is working (add extra configuration for MediaWiki [1] to tie in with clients mail system?) or set this up as a hosting feature with SendGrid/et al. [2] as the underlying service shared by all domains on a plan

-3. Create website similar to <https://fantasktic.com>
+3. Create website similar to <https://fantasktic.com> to showcase that we can migrate MediaWiki

 4. Get rid of **EMPTY_WIKI_NAME** in group_vars/all/config... what is it for?
 I assume it's some kind of chicken and egg thing, but I don't think we need it.